-Parents placed on community supervision may be required to attend a parenting class through DePelchin Children's Center within three months of their initial reporting.
-The classes are taught by professionals and they focus on important topics such as; managing stress, communicating with children and the other parent, resolving conflict, learning discipline, and co-parenting.
+Parents on community supervision are required to complete a parenting class within three months of their initial reporting.
+The classes are usually taught by licensed professionals and focus on: understanding family behavior, managing stress, understanding children's needs, listening with your heart, parenting styles, family communication, resolving conflict, learning discipline, managing anger, co-parenting, and more.

 The three classes offered for community supervision participants are:

-DePelchin Parenting 101 – A six-week in-person class mandatory for all Possession and Access cases.
+DePelchin Parenting 101 – A class mandatory for all Possession and Access cases - www.depelchin.org.

-24/7 Dad Fatherhood Program – A six-week (meeting twice per week) or a twelve-week (meeting once per week) virtual class required for male clients on community supervision for nonpayment of child support and living in Harris and its contiguous counties.
+24/7 Dad Fatherhood Program – A class required for fathers on community supervision for nonpayment of child support. www.depelchin.org.

-Systematic Training for Effective Parenting (S.T.E.P.) – A free six-week virtual class offered to female clients on community supervision for nonpayment of child support, with children ages 0-5, and living in Harris County and its contiguous counties.
+Systematic Training for Effective Parenting (S.T.E.P.) – A class required for mothers on community supervision for nonpayment of child support.